 - Tobacco use.
 Smoking cigarettes, chewing tobacco or being around others who smoke (secondhand smoke) can increase your blood pressure.

 - Certain chronic conditions.
-Certain chronic conditions — including kidney disease, diabetes and sleep apnea — may increase the risk of elevated blood pressure.
+Kidney disease, diabetes and sleep apnea, among others, can increase the risk of elevated blood pressure.